Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Self driving cars will happen.
 They don't need to be perfect, they just need to be better than humans statistically.

 The edge and failure cases for self driving cars will look very stupid to us humans, but if they statistically outperform humans in terms of safety then it kind of doesn't matter.
-Human drivers fuck up all the time, everyday to the point where there is an entire industry devoted to handling it, auto insurance.
+Human drivers frick up all the time, everyday to the point where there is an entire industry devoted to handling it, auto insurance.
 If we held ourselves to the standard that we hold self driving cars to, we would never let ourselves drive.

 If your standard for self driving is navigating through a slum in Sri Lanka then maybe we are further off.
 But for standard American and European roads and cities its certainly achievable.

-25. 8 months ago
+25. 2 years ago

 Anonymous